Yoga For Spinal Cord (Yoga Poses For Spine Alignment)

 Yoga refers to the spine as the ‘Merudanda’ or axis of the body, this yoga for the spinal cord is about Merudanda, the pivot around which the torso, head, and limbs are balanced.
 The spine is made up of a series of 33 bones called vertebrae, the arches of which form a bony yet flexible cylinder to house the spinal cord.
 Many small muscles run down the length of the spine allowing it to pivot about at all angles and in all the geometric planes.

-However, many of us are disconnected from this strength and have reduced ourselves to feeling like we are weak creatures with flawed bodies.
+However, many of us are disconnected from this strength and have reduced ourselves to feeling like weak creatures with flawed bodies.

 Yoga Poses For Spine Alignment: